Bet Lynch: Storylines

 Bet reappears in Coronation Street in June 2002 for Betty's retirement party, which delights her.
 Bet reveals that she has made up with Vicky and has been running different pubs across the country for the last seven years, before finally settling in Brighton.
-Bet quickly makes an impression on the new locals, including Les Battersby who attempts to ask her out, only for Bet to reject him and Steve McDonald's new fiancee Karen, whom she mocks for getting engaged to Steve.
-Audrey Roberts (Sue Nicholls) asks Bet to stay with her for the next two weeks but when Rita visits, wanting to make amends for not loaning her the money to buy the Rovers, Bet and Rita argue as Bet tells Rita that all she does is run The Kabin, which she only has as a result of Len's death.
+Bet quickly makes an impression on the new locals, including Les Battersby (Bruce Jones) who attempts to ask her out, only for Bet to reject him and Steve's new wife Karen, whom she mocks for marrying Steve.
+Audrey Roberts (Sue Nicholls) asks Bet to stay with her for the next two weeks but when Rita visits, wanting to make amends for not loaning her the money to buy the Rovers, Bet and Rita argue as Bet tells Rita that all she does is run The Kabin, which she has only as a result of Len's death.
 Rita is offended and tells her that she should leave as she is now bitter but it is later revealed that Bet returned so she could testify against a former lover who stole money from her.
 Mike and Audrey go to the court to give Bet support but she loses the case and leaves Weatherfield again without saying goodbye.

 In November 2003, Bet crosses paths with Liz McDonald (Beverley Callard) in Blackpool.
 Bet gets involved in Liz's problems as her husband Jim (Charles Lawson) has escaped from prison and is on the run.
 Bet is also due to marry former Brewery boss Cecil Newton (George Baker), but this does not happen, as he dies of a heart attack on the wedding day.
 Bet returns to Brighton with Liz, where she continues to run a bar.